 In-house attorneys are those that are employed by a single client.
 The clients are typically large corporations requiring a go-to lawyer to be available for various in-house legal requirements.
 Many companies have their own legal department handling various other legal issues and situations the company faces.
 These in-house lawyers may be responsible for the following:

 - Addressing any of the company’s employment issues

 - Handling litigations with another law firm if the company is sued

 - Acting as a lobbyist to influence legislation in favor of the company

-Working for a company or large corporation typically offers a higher salary and more flexibility with their time than other lawyers who work for themselves or at a firm.
+Working for a company or large corporation typically offers a higher salary and more flexibility with their time than other lawyers who work for themselves or at a firm they practice law for.
 Find an in-house lawyer position may occur when a company continues to hire a lawyer from a firm and after building a relationship they offer a permanent position.

 Average Salary for Legal Services in the Alcohol Industry: $179,950